 If you cut across the beach (note: check tide times in advance), it’ll take roughly 2 hours in total.
 I haven’t done the route across the beach, personally, so I’m not completely sure on how long it takes!

-The history of the Great South Wall
+FAQs about the Great South Wall Walk

 We’ve had a lot of questions over the years asking about everything from how to get to Poolbeg Lighthouse to where to visit nearby.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 How long is the Great South Wall Walk?

 If you do the short version of the Poolbeg walk, it’ll take you around 40 – 60 minutes in total.
 If you do the long version, allow 2 – 2.5 hours.